starfleetcadet75/rmips/README.md

 ## Install

-Check the releases page for precompiled binaries for your platform.
+Check the releases page for precompiled binaries.

 To build from source, first install [Rust](https://www.rust-lang.org/learn/get-started) then run the following: